 - 1. All equity holdings granted the right to vote and Robeco exerted that right by voting according to Robeco's Proxy Voting Policy, unless impediments occured (e.g. share blocking). - 2.
+The sub-fund invested a minimum of 66.7% in companies with a Gender Equality score of 50 or higher. - 3.
 The sub-fund's portfolio complied with Robeco's Exclusion Policy that is based on exclusion criteria that Robeco believes are detrimental to society and incompatible with sustainable investment strategies.
 Robeco deems investing in government bonds (federal or local) of countries where serious violations of human rights or a collapse of the governance structure take place as unsustainable.
 In addition, Robeco will follow applicable sanctions of the UN, EU or US to which it is subject and follows any mandatory (investment) restrictions deriving therefrom.
-This means that the Sub-fund has no exposure to excluded securities, taking into account a grace period. - 3.
+This means that the Sub-fund has no exposure to excluded securities, taking into account a grace period. - 4.
 The sub-fund avoided investment in companies that are in breach of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises.
-Companies in the portfolio that have breached one of the international guidelines during the investment period, have become part of the Enhanced Engagement program.
-When engagement deemed highly unlikely to succeed, the company was excluded directly.
+Companies that breached the international norms were excluded from the investment universe. - 5.
+The sub-fund was solely invested in companies that hold a positive or neutral SDG score based on the internally developed SDG Framework.